TuxPenguin09/TuxPenguin09/README.md

 - I'm a former PHP user, I used to develop hodots. with PHP, Its MySQL databases got corrupted as moving local machines then moved on and switched to Node.js for hodots. but unfortunately, I lost most of its PHP files to be published on GitHub as a Git repository since sticking with Modern version for hodots.
 ## Ever heard of Cloud Computing?
 I have experienced working with Cloud Computing, with Amazon Web Services comes in handy, it also powers my site.
 Due to my financial issues to run my site properly, I can't learn it fast and it costs much more since it wasn't free for beginners.
 Firebase on the other hand keeps on having a bandwidth issues.
+## Are you available for hire in jobs?
+Freelancer?
+Yep, I am a freelancer, open to some jobs for it right now, message me for any requirements.
+Thanks!
 ## What is hodots.?
 hodots. is a social networking site for creators, gamers and everyone to share their creations at one place.
 One of my life's work to showcase with everybody, not just for having a users creating their hodots.
 Account, as long as the site would be recognized by you, I am happy to see your works.
 ## Are you a solo developer?